saltyorg/docs/docs/apps/radarr.md

 === "Connect"

-    These settings control conenctions to other applications or systems.
+    These settings control connections to other applications or systems.

     === "Torrent Cleanup"